FarronF/limerick-council-meetings/meetings/2025/05/26-Full Meeting of Limerick City and County Council/Minutes - Ordinary Meeting of Limerick City and County Council - 31st March 2025.md

 (i)

-Circulated, report of the Chairperson of the **Travel and Transportation Strategic PolicyCommittee** dated 20th March, 2025, in relation to Meeting of the Committee held on
+Circulated, report of the Chairperson of the **Travel and Transportation Strategic Policy**

+**Committee** dated 20th March, 2025, in relation to Meeting of the Committee held on

 19th February, 2025.